calantha168/usv-social-communication-platform/project_2_statistical_engine/README.md

 # Project 2 — Context & Genotype Statistical Analysis Engine

-This module implements a **statistically rigorous framework** to quantify how **genotype** and other experimental grouping factors influence ultrasonic vocal behavior in mouse models.
-The focus is on **defensible inference**, **effect size estimation**, and **reproducible reporting**, rather than ad-hoc or call-level comparisons.
+This module implements a **statistically rigorous framework** to quantify how **genotype, sex, and other dyad-level experimental factors** influence ultrasonic vocal behavior during mouse social interaction sessions.

+The focus is on **defensible statistical inference**, **effect size estimation**, and **reproducible reporting**, rather than ad-hoc or call-level comparisons that violate independence assumptions.

-Project 2 serves as the **inferential core** of the USV Social Communication Platform, ensuring that all statistical conclusions respect the true experimental design and hierarchical structure of the data.
+Project 2 serves as the **inferential core** of the USV Social Communication Platform.

-Importantly, this project **does not assume that social context is known a priori**.
-Context may be:
-- explicitly labeled (if available),
-- partially specified,
-- or inferred downstream from experimental metadata or behavioral structure.

 ---

+## Key Design Constraint (Important)

+In this dataset, **individual ultrasonic vocalizations cannot be attributed to a specific mouse** within an interaction.
+Each session represents a **dyadic interaction between two mice**, and calls are only known to occur *within that session*.

+As a result:

+- Calls are **not independent samples**
+- Mouse-level inference is **not valid**
+- The **interaction session (dyad)** is the experimental unit

+All statistical logic in this project is built around this constraint.

+---

 ## Objectives

-The primary objectives of this project are to:
+The primary objectives of Project 2 are to:

 - Enforce correct **experimental units** and prevent pseudoreplication
-- Encode the **hierarchical structure** of USV data (call → session → mouse → genotype)
+- Encode the **true hierarchical structure** of the data (call → session)
 - Support analysis with **known, unknown, or inferred contextual variables**
 - Separate **exploratory analysis** from **formal hypothesis testing**
-- Produce **analysis-ready summary tables** at appropriate aggregation levels
+- Produce **analysis-ready summary tables** at valid aggregation levels
-- Enable statistically valid comparisons across genotype and other grouping factors
+- Enable statistically valid comparisons across **genotype and sex compositions**
-- Support transparent, reproducible, and reviewer-defensible inference
+- Ensure all results are **transparent, reproducible, and reviewer-defensible**

+---

+## Data Hierarchy

+The hierarchy used in Project 2 reflects the data-generating process:

+Call -> Session (Dyadic Interaction)

+- **Call**: individual detected ultrasonic vocalization
+- **Session**: interaction between two mice (dyad)

+Genotype and sex are treated as **dyad-level attributes**, not nesting levels.

 ---